IBM/gWhisper/README.md

 Optional:

 - __openssl__ Required if building the test server to generate test certificates.
-To disable building the test server see [Advanced Building](#advanced-building)
+To disable building the test server have a look at [Advanced Building](#advanced-building)
 - __gRPC__ If you have gRPC installed on your system this will be used to build against, otherwise the gWhisper build system will download, build and statically link gRPC automatically.

-You can install the prerequisites with:

-Fedora:

-    dnf install cmake gcc gcc-c++

-Arch Linux:

-    pacman -S cmake gcc

 ### Build

-To simply build gWhisper in default configuration (includeing the test server), just execute
+To simply build gWhisper in default configuration (including the test server), just execute

     ./build.sh